1

 Ad-hoc, Non-voting Advisory Committee Meeting Specific to the Implementation Plan

 The Department of Health Care Policy & Financing (HCPF) used these non-voting, ad hoc committee meetings to share the Implementation Plan under the G.A. et al v.
 Bimestefer (1:21‐cv‐02381) settlement agreement regarding Medicaid coverage for children in need of intensive behavioral health services (IBHS).
-These meetings were open the public.
+These meetings were open to the public.

 Friday June 20, 2025